arabog/alx_revisited/Networking-elasticity.md

 traffic across multiple servers.

 Elastic Load Balancer is a service that:
 Balances load between two or more servers
 Stands in front of a web server
-Provides redundancy (if a server is lost, load bal send requests to other working servers) and performance(if a server is having issues, lb will add more servers to d pool of available servers)
+Provides redundancy (if a server is lost, load bal split requests to other working servers) and performance(if a server is having issues, lb will add more servers to d pool of available servers)